Tohr01/PassWord/README.md

 - macOS 10.15 (Catalina) or higher

 ## ⬇️ Installation
-- Download the latest compiled release from the releases tab
+- Download the latest compiled release from the [Releases](https://github.com/Tohr01/PassWord/releases) tab
 - Compile from source

 ## 🍩 Acknowledgements